| Introduction Each year graduating

 and concepts of documentation, storytelling, identity, the news media, truth/

 fiction and the concept of evidence gathering.
+Activity: The

-Passport of Me
+Passport of Me The education team

 contacted Professor David Gauntlett of Bournemouth University Media School, who